Skip to main content

 Note that the ArrayList methods add and remove do not have a simple equivalent in arrays because they change the number of elements in the list and may shift the positions of other elements.

-Here is a comparison handout of the basic operations to access 1-dimensional and 2-dimensional arrays (which we will see in the next lessons), ArrayLists, and Strings made by AP CSA teacher Sam Procopio of Bishop Blanchet High School.
+Here is a comparison handout of the basic operations to access one- and two-dimensional arrays, ArrayLists, and Strings made by AP CSA teacher Sam Procopio of Bishop Blanchet High School.

 Rewrite the following code that uses an array to use an ArrayList instead.
 In the comments write why you think an ArrayList is a better data structure to use than an array for this problem.